ghost-fvtt/FVTT-Autocomplete-Inline-Properties/README.md

 Module and system authors can enable or disable the option to press the "@" hotkey, or the floating "@" button on a per-field basis.

+## Limitations

+Currently, AIP will not work for items that are not owned by an actor.
+It should be possible to resolve this limitation once core 0.8 is released, but for now you'll only be able to use it when the item is on an actor.

 ## Compatibility

 This module currently offers built in support for the dnd5e system, though I am more than willing to accept pull requests to support other systems.